varunpm-ai-ai/Hackathon_ChatApp/README.md

 2. Add small, focused commits with clear messages.
 3. Open a PR describing the change and how to test it.

+## Credits

+Special thanks to [Rakx-prabhu](https://github.com/Rakx-prabhu) for collaborating during the hackathon and contributing to the project.

 ## License

 This project currently contains a `LICENSE` file at the repo root.
 Follow the license terms included there.